Recent Oklahoma News

 Current Medical Liability Laws

-Joint Liability Reform | Partially.
-In any civil action based on fault, the liability for damages caused by two or more persons shall be several only and a joint defendant shall be liable only for the amount of damages allocated to that defendant.
-Joint and several liability will still apply to defendants if: 1) the defendant’s responsibility is attributed to be greater than 50 percent; or 2) if a defendant acted with willful and wanton conduct or with reckless disregard of the consequences of the conduct and such conduct proximately caused the damages. |
+Joint Liability Reform | Yes.
+In any civil action based on fault and not arising out of contract, the liability for damages caused by two or more persons shall be several only and a joint tortfeasor shall be liable only for the amount of damages allocated to that tortfeasor. |

 Collateral Source Reform | Yes.
 In any medical liability action, the court will admit evidence of payments made to the plaintiff from collateral sources unless the court makes a determination that the payment from a collateral source is subject to subrogation or other right of recovery. |